JUST GETTING STARTED: Reidsville's Dionte Neal is making an early impact

 ‘That kid can play’

 The comparisons between Neal and former Reidsville football and basketball standout Breon Pass are obvious.
-Pass helped the Rams win back-to-back state titles in 2018 and 2019 as a defensive back and wide receiver, and he finished his basketball career as the school’s all-time leading scorer before going on to play on the hardwood at N.C.
+Pass helped the Rams win three straight state titles in 2018, 2019 and spring 2021 as a defensive back and wide receiver, and he finished his basketball career as the school’s all-time leading scorer before going on to play on the hardwood at N.C.
 State.

 People are also reading…